global-vision-developer/AdminPro/src/README.md

 ---

 🚨🚨🚨 **CRITICAL: FIXING THE RECURRING "The query requires an index" ERROR FOR `entries` COLLECTION** 🚨🚨🚨

-**THIS IS A VERY COMMON AND REPEATED ISSUE.
-PLEASE READ CAREFULLY.**

 If you are seeing an error message in your Next.js console similar to this (especially when navigating to the "Entries" page or filtering entries):